TonyRod116/TonyRod116/README.md

 After completing **General Assembly’s Software Engineering Bootcamp (420+ hrs)** and **Harvard’s CS50 AI with Python**, I’ve focused on creating **AI-driven, full-stack applications** where innovation meets real-life impact.

 My background as an **entrepreneur, constructor and designer** in high-end residential architecture helps me bridge **creativity, logic, and real-world execution**.
-For over six years, I led **[TotalHomes](https://totalhomes.es)** ([Instagram ➜ @totalhomes.es](https://www.instagram.com/totalhomes.es)), a boutique construction and renovation company in Barcelona, where I designed and delivered elegant, human-centred homes from concept to completion.
+For over six years, I led **[TotalHomes](https://totalhomes.es)** ([IG: @totalhomes.es](https://www.instagram.com/totalhomes.es)), a boutique construction and renovation company in Barcelona, where I designed and delivered elegant, human-centred homes from concept to completion.

 I enjoy taking on complex problems and finding practical ways to solve them.
 I don’t stop at “I don’t know” — I dig, test, and learn until I find a solution.